 For example, you can give your HR staff a Custom Command that executes operations required to send users on vacation.
 When initiating the command, HR managers can then be asked to enter a return date for the user, which can be used to set the Out-Of-Office message, and to decide whether to disable the user account by checking a corresponding checkbox.

 Custom Commands can also be used to run your own scripts straight from the user interface.
-This means you no longer need to switch to the command line to accomplish custom operations and you can even delegate the execution of scripts to non-technical staff, presenting them to users as yet another one-click action.
+This means you no longer need to switch to the command line to accomplish custom operations and you can even delegate the execution of scripts to non-technical staff, presenting them to users as just another one-click action.
 As an additional benefit, Custom Commands can serve as a centralized place to store and manage all the scripts you need for day-to-day administration.